-On 16-port and 32-port models of the switch, the front and rear panels feature two LEDs indicating the Ethernet LAN1 connection status and two LEDs indicating the Ethernet LAN2 connection status.
-On the 4-port and 8-port switches, all LEDs are on the rear panel.
+On 16-port and 32-port models of the MergePoint UnityTM switch, the front and rear panels feature two LEDs indicating the Ethernet LAN1 connection status and two LEDs indicating the Ethernet LAN2 connection status.
+All LEDs on the 4-port and 8-port switches are on the rear panel and illuminate as follows:

-- The green LEDs illuminate when a valid connection to the network is established and blink when there is activity on the port. - The bi-color LEDs may illuminate either green or amber. - They illuminate green when the communication speed is 1000M. - They illuminate amber when the communication speed is 100M. - They are not illuminated when the communication speed is 10M.
+- The green LEDs illuminate when a valid connection to the network is established and blink when there is activity on the port. - The bi-color LEDs may illuminate either green or amber. - They illuminate green when the communication speed is 1000M. - They illuminate amber when the communication speed is 100M.

+• They are not illuminated when the communication speed is 10M.